agrc/metadata-asset-tracking-tool/metadata/society/schools_prek_to_12.md

 ### How reliable and accurate is the dataset?

 This dataset is the most complete geospatial resource for preschools and K-12 institutions in Utah, however, some discrepancies may exist in the data.
 This dataset does not all include all preschools in the state.
-Demographic data are available for public schools only.
+Demographic data are available for public schools only and are not updated year to year with the annual USBE report.
 Please reach out to [our team](https://gis.utah.gov/contact/) with questions or concerns about this dataset.

 ## Credits